logo

 Abstract

 Singlet fission (SF), converting a singlet excited state into a spin-correlated triplet-pair state, is an effective way to generate a spin quintet state in organic materials.
-This study demonstrates that the spin polarization of quintet multiexcitons generated by SF improves the sensitivity of magnetic resonance of water molecules through dynamic nuclear polarization (DNP).
-Supramolecular assemblies of pentacene chromophores were used to achieve DNP of water-glycerol, showing a dependence of nuclear polarization enhancement on magnetic field and microwave power.
-This work opens the use of SF as a polarized spin generator in bio-quantum technology.
+Although its application to photovoltaics as an exciton multiplier has been extensively studied, the use of its unique spin degree of freedom has been largely unexplored.
+Here, we demonstrate that the spin polarization of the quintet multiexcitons generated by SF improves the sensitivity of magnetic resonance of water molecules through dynamic nuclear polarization (DNP).
+We form supramolecular assemblies of a few pentacene chromophores and use SF-born quintet spins to achieve DNP of water-glycerol, the most basic biological matrix, as evidenced by the dependence of nuclear polarization enhancement on magnetic field and microwave power.
+Our demonstration opens a use of SF as a polarized spin generator in bio-quantum technology.

 Publisher